-By: Chris Manganiello
+By Chris Manganiello

 - Water necessary for energy generation and industrial production.

 For nearly thirty years, Georgia, Alabama, and Florida have fought over the use of water in the Apalachicola-Chattahoochee-Flint River Basin (ACF), which is heavily influenced by the U.S. Army Corps of Engineers’ operation of Lake Lanier’s Buford Dam.
-Lanier lies within the Chattahoochee’s headwaters, just north of Atlanta.
+Lake Lanier lies within the Chattahoochee’s headwaters, just north of Atlanta.

-The Corps built Lanier in the 1950s with clear Congressional authorization for flood control, navigation, and hydropower.
-Over time, however, Lanier has become the primary source of drinking water for metro Atlanta, and Alabama and Florida have argued that Georgia withdraws too much and isn’t sharing the water fairly.
+The Corps built Lake Lanier in the 1950s with clear Congressional authorization for flood control, navigation, and hydropower.
+Over time, however, Lake Lanier has become the primary source of drinking water supply for metro Atlanta, and Alabama and Florida have argued that Georgia withdraws too much and isn’t sharing the water fairly.
 All three states have turned to the courts to try to resolve the conflict.
 Key litigation milestones include:

-- In 2009, a federal district judge ruled against Georgia, deciding that water supply was not an authorized purpose of Lanier.
+- In 2009, a federal district court judge ruled against Georgia, deciding that water supply was not an authorized purpose of Lake Lanier.
 The judge gave Georgia three years to reach a water–sharing agreement with Alabama and Florida and get Congressional approval.

-The trial began on Halloween and concluded on December 1, 2016.
+After extensive discovery resulting in production of millions of pages of documents, a six-week trial began on Halloween and concluded on December 1, 2016.
 All documents pertaining to the Special Master’s proceedings can be found here.

-On February 14, 2017 the Special Master—Portland, Maine attorney Ralph Lancaster—who oversaw the trial concluded that Florida had not proven by clear and convincing evidence that a cap on Georgia’s consumptive water use would result in additional streamflow in Florida.
+On February 14, 2017, the Special Master—Portland, Maine attorney Ralph Lancaster—who oversaw the trial concluded that Florida had not proven by clear and convincing evidence that a cap on Georgia’s consumptive water use would result in additional streamflow in Florida.
 The Special Master’s recommendation was to deny Florida’s request for relief.

-The Special Master also noted that Metro Atlanta only embraced water conservation because of constant legal threats.
-According to the Special Master, “Georgia appears to have taken significant steps to conserve water in the Atlanta metropolitan region—though only after having been spurred to take such steps by adverse litigation results,” citing the former EPD Director Jud Turner.
+Lancaster also noted that metro Atlanta only embraced water conservation because of constant legal threats.
+According to the Special Master, “Georgia appears to have taken significant steps to conserve water in the Atlanta metropolitan region—though only after having been spurred to take such steps by adverse litigation results,” citing the former Georgia Environmental Protection Division Director Jud Turner.

 Florida Responds to the Special Master